dylanljs04/human-gazed-algo/README.md

 Thus it is difficult to find the right distances between each node when using the human gaze heuristic or A* heuristic (euclidean distance).

+2. HG4 was removed due to lack of documentation

 ## ENVIRONMENT VARIABLES REQUIRED